-Fees 9% Deadline 4% Deadline DURING SCORING ROUND Project Application Amendments \$1,500 per request N/A At time of submission of request for amendment Environmental Review Costs Based on actual costs incurred by DCA to retain consultants Upon invoicing by DCA.
+Fees 9% Deadline 4% Deadline DURING SCORI NG ROUND Project Application Amendments \$1,500 per request At time of submission of request for amendment At time of submission of request for amendment Environmental Review Costs Based on actual costs incurred by DCA to retain consultants Upon invoicing by DCA.
 Upon invoicing by DCA.
-AFTER CARRYOVER AWARD OR LETTER OF DETERMINATION (LOD) Post Award/LOD Project Concept Amendments \$2,500 per request At time of submission of request for amendment At time of submission of request for amendment Management Company Approval per DCA's Management Company Approval policy See DCA's Management Company Approval policy After Award At LOD
+AFTER CARRY OVER AWARD OR LET TER OF DETERMINATIO N (LOD) Post Award/LOD Project Concept Amendments \$2,500 per request At time of submission of request for amendment At time of submission of request for amendment Management Company Approval per DCA's Management Company Approval policy See DCA's Management Company Approval policy After Award At LOD

 Fees 9% Deadline 4% Deadline Credit Processing Fee 8% of annual Federal Credit amount At time Applicant executes the carryover allocation, except for Non-profit sole general partners who can submit at or before construction commencement deadline.
-Due by the 5th day following the month of the issuance of the tax-exempt bonds Appraisal Fee (HOME Loans Only) Based on DCA cost Upon invoicing by DCA during underwriting N/A 60 Day Submission NONE No later than March 30, 2024 No later than 60 days after announcement of awards (including projects with DCA HOME) Construction Monitoring Inspection Fee \$8,000 Must be included with Construction 60 Day Submission package (see date above for deadline) Must be included with Construction 60 Day Submission package (see date above for deadline) DCA Review Submission (HOME Loans Only) NONE Due 45 days prior to Construction Loan Closing (Must include Front End Cost Review)
+Due by the 5th day following the month of the issuance of the tax-exempt bonds Appraisal Fee (HOME Loans Only) Based on DCA cost Upon invoicing by DCA during underwriting N/A 60 Day Submission NONE No later than March 30, 2023 No later than 60 days after announcement of awards (including projects with DCA HOME) Construction Monitoring Inspection Fee \$6,000 Must be included with Construction 60 Day Submission package (see date above for deadline) Must be included with Construction 60 Day Submission package (see date above for deadline) DCA Review Submission (HOME Loans Only) NONE Due 45 days prior to Construction Loan Closing (Must include Front End Cost Review)